fur-q/lua-ircclient/doc/ircclient.md

 ##### session:register(evt, callback)

-Register the function *callback* for the event *evt*.
+Registers the function *callback* for the event *evt*.

 See [events](#events) for a list of events and callback function parameters.

 ##### session:run()

-Enter the main loop.
+Enters the main loop.
 This function will not return until the connection is terminated, either remotely or by calling [session.quit](#sessionquitreason).
 To use a different main loop, see [session.add_descriptors](#sessionadd_descriptorsrfd-wfd).